The GEO Group Inc. [GEO] stock Initiated by Wedbush analyst, price target now $7

-The GEO Group Inc. [NYSE: GEO] traded at a high on 09/29/21, posting a 1.08 gain after which it closed the day’ session at $7.47.
+The GEO Group Inc. [NYSE: GEO] gained 1.97% or 0.15 points to close at $7.75 with a heavy trading volume of 2678731 shares.
 The company report on September 21, 2021 that The GEO Group Enters Into Six-Month Contract Extension With U.S. Marshals Service for Western Region Detention Facility.

 The GEO Group (NYSE: GEO) (“GEO”) announced that effective October 1, 2021, it has entered into a six-month contract extension with the U.S. Marshals Service (“USMS”) for the 770-bed Western Region Detention Facility in San Diego, California, allowing the Facility and its approximately 300 employees and union members to continue to provide high quality services on behalf of the USMS.
 GEO’s Western Region Detention Facility contract with the USMS was operating under a two-year option period which was scheduled to end on September 30, 2021.